erichardson97/airrc_refsets_tutorial/pages/mixcr.rst

 MiXCR has a nice functionality for building a custom reference or "library".
 Again, please refer to MiXCR's documentation and the specific protocol you used to verify that this is optimal in your case.
-For Mixcr's Takara Bio preset, the entire V gene exon is intended to be used in the alignment step, therefore we specify "--v-region VGene".

 .. code-block:: bash